-The presentation is due on the assigned date
+• The presentation is due on the assigned date

-/10 the presentation in class is marked on speaking style, quality of presentation and extra effort (handouts, overheads, posters, dramatizations, other). /20 content
+/10 the presentation in class is marked on speaking style, quality of presentation and extra effort (handouts, overheads, posters, dramatizations, other).

+/20 content

-- /1 What is the dilemma? - /1 What are the nurses moral obligations? - /10 Use the C.N.A.
+- /1 What is the dilemma? - /1 What are the nurses moral obligations? - /1 Uses an ethical decision making framework - /10 Use the C.N.A.
 Code of Ethics for Nurses and ethical principles to support the group's thoughts on the dilemma.
-Identify 2-3 indicators under each applicable value of the C.N.A. code of ethics and state how indicators influenced your decision-making. - /5 Identify how you would use the ethical principles to support your decisions in your case. - /2 State any assumptions the group made about the scenario - /1 Look at the decision-makers: are they competent?
+Identify 2-3 indicators under each applicable value of the C.N.A. code of ethics and state how indicators influenced your decision-making. - /4 Identify how you would use the ethical principles to support your decisions in your case. - /2 State any assumptions the group made about the scenario - /1 Look at the decision-makers: are they competent?
 Do they have sufficient information to make decisions?
-Are they in a legal or ethical position to make the decision. - /2 outcome-report on the opinions
+Are they in a legal or ethical position to make the decision.